Girlcode92/Project_2/README.md

 ## DataSets

 <div> Source: <a href="https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5" target="_blank">Chicago Data Portal - Food Inspections.</a>
 Dataset #1 - Inspections of restaurants and food establishments in Chicago from January 2010 thru Jun 2018.
-Downloaded as csv</div>
+Downloaded as csv.
+Dataset #2 - API call was used to get inspection details from Jul 2018 thru Jan 2023 in json format.</div>

   | Column Name   | Type    | Description              |
   | ------------- | ------- | ------------------------ |